SESAME STREET: Episodes 2.1-2.3

 Miscellaneous Immorality:

-A character is jealous of a friend’s bike, but learns to appreciate what he has by the end of the episode.
+A character feels jealous of a friend’s bike, but learns to appreciate what he has by the end of the episode.

 More Detail:

-The first three episodes of SESAME STREET’s second season on Netflix continue the show’s mission of teaching children basic skills, like counting and object recognition, as well as emotional lessons, like understanding feeling overwhelmed and learning how to ask for help.
-The new season has everything fans of the show have come to expect with amazing puppetry and quality entertainment that stands the test of time.
+The first three episodes of SESAME STREET’s second season on Netflix continue the show’s mission of teaching children basic skills, like counting and object recognition, as well as helping them with emotional lessons, like eliminating feelings of being overwhelmed and learning how to ask for help.
+The new season has everything fans of the show have come to expect with amazing puppetry and quality entertainment that endures.
 Familiar faces pop up like everyone’s favorite, Elmo, as well as celebrity guest Miley Cyrus.

-In Episode 1, Elmo and his friends take part in a “Sesame Street Swap Day.”
-However, Elmo gets frustrated when he swaps toys with his friends, and they don’t play with them the way that he thinks they should.
+In Episode 1, Elmo and his friends participate in a “Sesame Street Swap Day.”
+However, Elmo grows frustrated when he swaps toys with his friends, and they use them in ways he doesn’t expect.
 Will Elmo take the toys back, or will he learn an important lesson about our differences?
+Pop star Miley Cyrus joins the episode to help Elmo and his friends.
+In another segment in Episode 1 that’s animated, Abby the fairy asks Elmo and his friends to babysit her magical beastie egg.
+However, the friends can’t agree on how to babysit the egg, and the egg rolls away.

-Episode 2 is bedtime-themed, with a central storyline that focuses on Abby, who has been tasked with babysitting three baby dragons.
+Episode 2 centers on bedtime, with a central storyline that follows Abby, who must babysit three magical musical baby dragons.
 When she forgets their bedtime routine, the dragons make a racket, and Abby must learn to ask for help from her friends.
+Episode 2 includes other segments, such as a one where young viewers match pictures of outfits with pictures of the four seasons, Winter, Spring, Summer, Fall.
+An animated segment also shows the power going out in Elmo’s place, and two friends help him find a night light that runs without electricity.

-In Episode 3, Elmo learns an important lesson about appreciating what you have when he gets a new bike from a friend.
-He later meets up with Abby, on a bike of her own, and is jealous that hers can do things his bike can’t.
-After a conversation with a friend, Elmo learns the value of appreciating what you have, instead of focusing on what you don’t.
+In Episode 3, Elmo learns an important lesson about appreciation when a friend gives him a new bike.
+He later meets up with Abby, who rides a bike of her own, and he feels jealous that her bike can perform tricks his bike can’t.
+After a conversation with a friend, Elmo discovers the value of appreciating what you have, instead of focusing on what you don’t.
+In an animated segment in Episode 3, many people ask Super Grover for help that Elmos and his dog, Tango, help him and form a team of helpers.